Contractor Licenses & Permits for a Landscaping Business in Canada

 In British Columbia, the practice of landscape architecture is governed by the BC Society of Landscape Architects (BCSLA).
 Being a registered landscape architect requires that you:

-• Finish a four-year accredited landscape architecture program at a school or college that the BCSLA has approved.
+• Finish a four-year accredited landscape architecture program at a school or college approved by the BCSLA.

 • Pass the LARE, the test for registration as a landscape architect.